Superannuation is one of the more complex areas of financial planning. As a result there is much confusion about superannuation and how it works.

 Retirement income streams take the form of an account based pension or an annuity.
 Whilst there are generally a number of differences between a pension and an annuity, they both provide a form of income stream and are paid from different providers.
 Super funds generally provide pensions and an annuity is paid under a contract with a Life Company.

 A pension may be commenced using accrued super benefits, whether during the lifetime of the fund member or to one or more of their dependants following the member’s death.
-A super income stream cannot be paid to an Estate.

 The primary appeal of account based pensions and annuities is the tax free status accorded to fund earnings, pension payments and annuity payments.